-The picture would end up being a wonderful combination of science-fiction, horror and thriller as we watched Karloff go through his transformation.
-Lugosi in a very straight-forward performance, would essentially play the hero and deduce who was committing the murders and why.
+The picture would end up being a wonderful combination of science-fiction, horror and thriller as the audience would watch Karloff go through his transformation.
+Lugosi in a very straightforward performance would essentially play the hero and deduce who was committing the murders and why.
 It was not often that Lugosi would play the good guy and it was interesting to see.
 Perhaps due to his accent and his formidable appearance, he was always destined to play the villain or the monster, but if he had been given a few more chances, there is every possibility that Lugosi could have become a decent leading man, if not a good one.

-Though the basic elements of the film have been seen numerous times over, it is nonetheless a very fine movie that keeps you entertained and enamoured.
+Though the basic elements of the film have been seen numerous times over, it is nonetheless a very fine movie that keeps one entertained and enamoured.
 Karloff and Lugosi always made for a great onscreen duo during those times when they were to appear together.
-Both would put in a good performance, but it was Karloff who shined a little brighter and whom you felt sorry for, like all good monsters do.
+Both would put in a good performance but it was Karloff who shined a little brighter and whom one felt sorry for like all good monsters.

 4 out of 5